MM871/Line-Following-Robot/README.md

 ## Key Engineering Challenges
-- Optimized control algorithm in C to process IR sensor data with minimal latency — critical at high speeds where reaction time determines whether the robot stays on track
+- Optimized control algorithm in C to process IR sensor data with minimal latency, critical at high speeds where reaction time determines whether the robot stays on track
 - Diagnosed and resolved UART communication failures between sensor array and controller under competition pressure